Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Image credit: Wikipedia

-When the Hainanese first arrived in Singapore in the 1870s, the other Chinese clans already occupied the "Chinese Campong" west of the Singapore River in accordance with the Raffles Town Plan published in 1828.
+When the Hainanese first arrived in Singapore in the 1870s, the other Chinese clans already occupied the "Chinese Campong" (today's Chinatown) west of the Singapore River in accordance with the Raffles Town Plan published in 1822.
 As such, the Hainanese had to settle in "no man's land" between European Town and "Arab Campong".

 View of North Bridge Road looking from Purvis Street.
 Seah Street is the side street on the left.
 Image credit: National Archives of Singapore